Winter is well and truly setting in back in Australia, but many of us are dreaming of heading to Europe to warm up!

 London is a fantastic place for sightseeing, with many activities free.
 For those that aren’t, last time I was in London I used The London Pass to save a few hundred dollars in savings.

-Currently, there are more than 60 attractions for free when using The London Pass but even if you only want to see a handful of them, The London Pass can save you a significant amount of money.
+Currently, there are more than 60 attractions for free when using The London Pass but even if you only want to see a handful of them, it can save you a significant amount of money.

 To find out more about The London Pass, check their website.